midoceanbridg/mygittestproject/README.md

 # My fancy git project

 An attempt to learn about git and github.

+## Now adding another section

+In order to udnerstand how re-commiting works